kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 http://127.0.0.1:4010
 ```

-Every request returns JSON resposes shaped by the schema (and any example fields) in your spec.
+Every request returns JSON responses shaped by the schema (and any example fields) in your spec.

 :::tip
 Why are we using port 4010?
 It's the default mock server port, which is unlikely to conflict with common local services.
 You can specify a different port using the `--port` flag.
-If you dont specify a port, Prism uses 4010 by default.
+If you don't specify a port, Prism uses 4010 by default.
 :::

 ---